 While the spatial extent of Najas flexilis within a lake may be subject to some temporal/inter-annual variations, in viable populations it should not change significantly over time.
 Replacement of Najas flexilis with other rooted macrophytes (e.g. Potamogeton spp. or Elodea canadensis) would indicate a decline in the Najas flexilis population.
 Both the area and the spatial distribution of the population should be considered.
-Najas flexilis has been recorded on the northern and western sides of Shannagh Lough, however the full population extent has not been mapped.
+The extent of Najas flexilis in 2002 in Lough Nagreany was mapped by Roden (2002, 2004).

-The target for population extent is: Maintain the spatial extent of Najas flexilis within the lake, subject to natural processes.
+The target for population extent is: Maintain the spatial extent of Najas flexilis within each lake, subject to natural processes.